-During the mid-1800s, the mission period ended in the ESGV, leading to the Rancho Period.
-During the Rancho Period, Mexico sold land grants to interested individuals looking to develop the land for ranches and agriculture.
-William Workman and John Rowland led a group of eastern settlers to Alta California looking for good ranch and agricultural lands.
-83 William Workman and John Rowland requested a land grant in the mid-1800s to start developing roughly 48,000 acres.
-The ranch became known as Rancho La Puente.84 Rancho La Puente was established as a cattle ranch originally before branching into agricultural endeavors at the end of the gold rush in California.
+During the mid-1830s, the mission period ended in the ESGV, leading to the Rancho Period.
+During the Rancho Period, Mexico granted land with conditions to interested individuals looking to develop the land for ranches and agriculture.
+William Workman and John Rowland led a group of settlers and others to Alta California looking for good ranch and agricultural lands.75 William Workman and John Rowland requested a land grant in the mid-1800s to start developing roughly 48,000 acres.
+The ranch became known as Rancho La Puente.76 Rancho La Puente was established as a cattle ranch originally before branching into agricultural endeavors at the end of the gold rush in California.
 It was a cattle ranch from 1842 to approximately the 1840s.
 The ranch did well during the Gold Rush of 1848 in California supplying the hungry miners with fresh beef in the gold fields.
 However, with the end of the gold rush and the added complications of a series of droughts and floods, the cattle ranch became less profitable.
-In response, the Workman and Rowland family expanded to grow both wheat and grapes for wine production.85 One of the surviving homes from this era is the Workman house, which was built in 1842 as a simple, rectangular building, which is now located in just north of Hacienda Heights in the City of Industry and was expanded over time.
-86 After the annexation of California, ranchos were required to reestablish their boundaries with the American government.87 In 1867, after finally winning the fight for the right to keep their property from the United States, Rowland and Workman surveyed the land in preparation of dividing the land between them.88
+In response, the Workman and Rowland family expanded to grow both wheat and grapes for wine production.77 One of the surviving homes from this era is the Workman House, which was built in 1842 as a simple, rectangular building, which is located just north of Hacienda Heights in the City of Industry and was expanded over time.78 After the annexation of California, ranchos were required to reestablish their boundaries with the American government.79 In 1867, after finally winning the fight for the right to keep their property from the United States.
+Rowland and Workman surveyed the land in preparation of dividing the land between them.80